 This Information Statement (this "Information Statement") is being mailed on or about May 26, 2011 to the holders of record at the close of business on May 11, 2011 (the "Record Date") of Common Stock, \$0.001 par value per share (the "Common Stock"), of Excaliber Enterprises, Ltd.), a Nevada corporation (the "Company," "we," "us" or "our"), in connection with the change in the majority of the Board of Directors of the Company (the "Board of Directors") as contemplated by the Merger Agreement, dated as of May 11, 2011, by and among the Company, Excaliber Merger Subsidiary, Inc., a California corporation and wholly-owned subsidiary of the Company ("MergerSub"), and VistaGen Therapeutics, Inc., a California corporation ("VistaGen") (the "Merger Agreement" and the "Merger").
-A copy of the Merger Agreement is attached as Exchange Commission ("SEC") on May 16, 2011.
+A copy of the Merger Agreement is attached as Exhibit 2.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission ("SEC") on May 16, 2011.
 Information relating to the Merger Agreement as described or summarized in this Information Statement does not purport to be complete and is qualified in its entirety by reference to the terms and conditions of the Merger Agreement, which is hereby incorporated in this Information Statement by reference.